The Road Back To You by Ian Morgan Cron & Suzanne Stabile

 - Honest, direct, action-oriented

-- 2 focused on others’, 3 disconnects from own, 4 focuses on inner emotional world
+- Driven by emotion: 2 focuses on others’, 3 disconnects from own, 4 focuses on inner world

 - Image-conscious, identity-focused